Holden Monaro 427C: Bathurst 24 Hour

 In its race debut at the 2002 Bathurst 24 Hour, the #427 Monaro was driven by Tander and fellow V8 Supercar drivers Steven Richards, Nathan Pretty and Cameron McConville.
 McConville's first drive of the car was actually during qualifying where he qualified the car in second place on the grid.
 As expected, GRM's regular driver Garth Tander started the race and using the power of the 7.0 litre engine was able to take the lead almost from the start.
 Although Holden cars had a strong reputation at Bathurst and the similar engined Corvette C5-R's had scored numerous class wins in GT endurance racing, the Monaro was seen as too new pre-race and wasn't really considered a chance of winning or even finishing its debut race despite the relatively low quality of the field with only 3 or 4 of the 36 entrants considered a true chance for outright honours.
 While the 7.0 L engine with its off the shelf GM racing parts was mostly a known quantity, many felt that the Monaro's other racing components would have suspect reliability.
-Although as veteran driver, twice Bathurst 1000 winner and winner of the innaugural Bathurst 12 Hour Allan Grice pointed out, the Monaro shared a lot of parts with V8 Supercars which had over 10 years of proven Bathurst race history, while fellow (7 time) Bathurst 1000 winner Jim Richards, who is also the father of Monaro driver Steven Richards, labelled the Monaro "A better V8 Supercar".
+Although as veteran driver, twice Bathurst 1000 winner and winner of the inaugural Bathurst 12 Hour Allan Grice pointed out, the Monaro shared a lot of parts with V8 Supercars which had over 10 years of proven Bathurst race history, while fellow (7 time) Bathurst 1000 winner Jim Richards, who is also the father of Monaro driver Steven Richards, labelled the Monaro "A better V8 Supercar".

 Holden had expected that the Monaro would be given a rev limit of 6,700 by Procar as that was generally what the Le Mans Corvette's used.
-However, when GRM got to Bathurst they were informed that the Monaro's had to be set for 5,700 rpm's, a full 1,000 below expected.
-As driver Nathan Pretty would later point out, the 7.0L V8's had shown in testing that they didn't make their true power until well after 6,000 rpm so in racing the drivers never got to exploit the real power of the engines, though the torque levels of the engines did often compensate for that loss of power, especially at Bathurst.
-It was the lower rpm limit that saw a drop-off in power, and a higher overall weight, which was put down as the reason the Monaro's didn't match the V8 Supercar times on Mount Panorama.
+However, when GRM got to Bathurst they were informed that the Monaros had to be set for 5,700 rpm, a full 1,000 below expected.
+As driver Nathan Pretty would later point out, the 7.0L V8s had shown in testing that they didn't make their true power until well after 6,000 rpm so in racing the drivers never got to exploit the real power of the engines, though the torque levels of the engines did often compensate for that loss of power, especially at Bathurst.
+It was the lower rpm limit that saw a drop-off in power, and a higher overall weight, which was put down as the reason the Monaros didn't match the V8 Supercar times on Mount Panorama.